rendered-obsolete/rendered-obsolete.github.io/_posts/2021/2021-6-19-bullhorn.md

 <!-- SNIP -->
 ```

 You can see the canonical URL with `rel="canonical"`.
-In theory we should be able to enable the `"serializer"` feature of quick-xml and follow [the example](https://docs.rs/quick-xml/0.22.0/quick_xml/de/index.html) to decode with:
+In theory we should be able to enable the `"serialize"` feature of quick-xml and follow [the example](https://docs.rs/quick-xml/0.22.0/quick_xml/de/index.html) to decode with:

 ```rust
 #[derive(Debug, serde::Deserialize, PartialEq)]